-The main reason is the limit imposed on cam lift by cam velocity (lift per degree of cam rotation), the maximum of which is dictated by lifter or tappet diameter.
+One reason is the limit imposed on cam lift by cam velocity (lift per degree of cam rotation), the maximum of which is dictated by lifter or tappet diameter.
 What this means is that for a given lifter diameter, there is a limit to how quickly a cam lobe can open the valve before dropping off the edge of the lifter.
-This also limits the maximum lobe lift and therefore the valve lift.
+For a given cam duration, this plays a part in limiting the maximum lobe lift and therefore the valve lift.

 With a diameter of 22mm, the stock Airhead lifter is not too shabby but the Airhead camshaft lobes have an unusually large offset from the lifter center line (to induce lifter rotation) so the effective lifter diameter under the lobe is reduced to a tad over 18mm.
 The current crop of after-market performance cams have their lift effectively capped by this reduced diameter.
 Then there is the matter of higher lift camshafts refusing to negotiate the 40mm cam hole in the tunnel case.

 Yes, civil works can be undertaken: machining lifter bores; Making mushroom lifters; Machining cam bearing housings and designing a custom cam to suit.
 Compelling reasons to instead have a shot at high ratio rockers?
 Maybe.. but the main reason – as is often the case at skrunkquarters – is that resistance to an interesting design exercise is futile!

 The design was developed in Autodesk Inventor – a 3D parametric modelling package.
 First step was to accurately map the Airhead engine architecture from the cam to the valve – this is the skeleton on which parts are modeled and placed.
 See Fig.2